 All of the rest of the colors come from mixtures of the above.
 Products and services oriented toward young women will often use pink, which is a lighter version of red, and marketers aim for their male audiences with variations of blue.

 Metallics, such as gold, silver, and copper, also have their place in tabletop displays as highlights and accents.
 Try adding handwritten details to printed tabletop signs using a metallic colored marker for a bold, personalized touch.

 Show Your Colors by Choosing the Right Tabletop Display

 Once you’ve established the colors you want to use for your signs and brochures, you need to find the right tabletop display stands and brochure holders.
-HutchCo will help you find the perfect frames and displays for your tabletop or booth.
-Have fun selecting your color combinations for your tabletop displays, and watch how people react to them.
+Tabletop displays by HUTCHCO will deliver the perfect frames and displays for your table top or vendor booth.
+Have fun selecting your color combinations for your counter displays, and watch how people react to them.